 If you wish to appeal against a decision, you may do so two days after the decision to a magistrates' court.
 You must give 24 hours' notice of your intention to appeal.

 If you are a customer of a pleasure boat business, you should first contact the operator, preferably in writing, with proof of your complaint.
-If that does not work and if you are located in the UK, Consumer Direct will give you advice.
-From outside the UK, contact the UK European Consumer Centre.
+If that does not work, visit the Citizens Advice website for advice on consumer complaints if you live in the UK alternatively, visit the UK European Consumer Centre website for advice on consumer complaints if you live outside of the UK.

 If there are problems such as noise or pollution or if one licence holder complains about another, please use the contact details below.